In a Twitter stream in 2014, the editor of Slate Magazine outlined 76 ways publishers in digital media and blogs can make money .

 Events as sales spiel—bring people in for content of event, then sell them something

 Here you sell an experience to your readers, but make money on the backend or with an in person sales pitch.
-A real estate blog might do a neighborhood tour and partner with real estate agents for example.
+A real estate website might do a neighborhood tour and partner with real estate agents for example.

 Business funds posts on a favorite subject